Homes of 85,000 people at risk, but rain eases around Sydney | Science-Environment

 Bureau of Meteorology manager Jane Golding said the weather pattern that brought heavy rain to Sydney since Friday has moved off the coast north of the city of 5 million people.

-Heavy rain fell in the last 24 hours as far north as Coffs Harbor, 450 kilometers (280 miles) from Sydney, Golding said.
+Heavy rain fell in the last 24 hours as far north as Coffs Harbour, 450 kilometers from Sydney, Golding said.

+Hong Kong-registered cargo ship Portland Bay was towed into Sydney's Port Botany on Wednesday after its engine failed near the coast farther south on Monday in mountainous seas and strong winds.

+Transport Minister Catherine King thanked tugboat and rescue crews, saying the ship had been in serious danger of being wrecked on the coast, which would have risked the lives of 21 crew members on board and an environmental disaster.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)